vvscode/docs/docs/mms/xml-service/xml-service-sendsavedmms.md

 ---
 title: sendSavedMMS
+excerpt: >-
-excerpt: 'Send stored (MMS) content from a specified account to a mobile number.
-Read more.'
+  Send stored (MMS) content from a specified account to a mobile number.
+Read more.
 next:
   pages:
     - xml-service-sendmms